 While all surgery comes with risks, not all recipients are equally susceptible.
-New research analyzed what factors increased spine surgery risks in a population of veterans with spinal stenosis.
+New research analyzed what factors increased spinal surgery risks in a population of veterans with spinal stenosis.
 The researchers specifically focused on serious complications, like heart attack, sepsis, pneumonia and stroke.
 While only 2% of the study’s 12,000 participants experienced such complications, trends showed that some were more at risk than others.

 The following factors were found to increase the risk of serious complications with spinal fusion surgery: